Strongly Sublinear Algorithms for Testing Pattern Freeness: Preliminaries and discussion

 \subsection{Erasure-resilient testing}

-Erasure-resilient testing, introduced by Dixit et al.~\cite{DixitRTV18}, is a generalization of property testing.
+Erasure-resilient (ER) testing, introduced by Dixit, Raskhodnikova, Thakurta and Varma~\cite{DixitRTV18}, is a generalization of property testing.
 In this model, algorithms get oracle access to functions for which the values of at most $\alpha$ fraction of the points in the domain are erased by an adversary, for $\alpha \in [0,1)$.

 For $f:[n]\to \R$ let $\NE(f)$ be the \emph{nonerased} values of $f$.
 The parameter $\alpha$ is given as an input to the algorithms, but, they do not know $\NE(f)$.
 On querying a point, the algorithm receives the function value if the point is \emph{nonerased}, and a special symbol otherwise.